Endless Travel Plans

 Spa services $150-400 Tempting but expensive.
 Budget beforehand or skip entirely.

 Off-resort dining $80-200 Most families try 1-2 off-resort meals.
-Unnecessary—AI food sufficient.
+Usually unnecessary — resort food is solid.

-Evening babysitting $60-100 Kids' clubs close 5-6pm.
-Evening care costs $15-25/hour.
+Evening babysitting $60-100 Kids' clubs close at 5-6pm.
+Evening care runs $15-25/hour.

 Motorized water sports $100-250 Jet skis ($80), parasailing ($70), banana boat ($40) NOT included.

 Total hidden costs: Budget-conscious families spend $200-400 extra.
-Typical families spend $500-800.
+Typical families land at $500-800.
 Splurge families hit $1,000-1,500.

 Punta Cana Specific Hidden Costs

 "We budgeted $6,500 thinking 'all-inclusive = all-inclusive.'
-Ended up spending $7,300.
-Beach vendor purchases ($120), spa massage ($180), motorized water sports ($150), souvenirs from gift shop ($100), tips beyond included ($80).
-Add $800-1,000 buffer to your budget."
+Ended up at $7,300.
+Beach vendor purchases ($120), spa massage ($180), motorized water sports ($150), gift shop souvenirs ($100), extra tips ($80).
+Add $800-1,000 buffer to whatever number you have in mind."

 Money-Saving Strategies: Save $1,000-2,000